lylecantcode/gym_tui/migrations/db_files/README.md

 # Migrations

 ## Warnings
 Migrations are non-reversible in their current implementation.
+The idea of this, is that a change can be reverted, via another "up" migration anyway.

 ## Usage
 * Create a new file starting with a 3 digit number (e.g. 001 or 123).